Sunday, November 26, 2023

 “Shouldn’t be anywhere near the Oval Office.”

-In a similar vein, Sen. Lisa Murkowski reacts to news that Donald has been indicted for a third time.
-First, she defends her vote to impeach him in January 2021.
-“Additional evidence presented since then,” she explains, “including by the January 6 Commission, has only reinforced that the former President played a key role in instigating the riots, resulting in physical violence and desecration of the U.S. Capitol on January 6, 2021.”
+829. In a similar vein, Sen. Lisa Murkowski reacted to news that Donald has been indicted for a third time.
+First, she defended her vote to impeach him in January 2021.
+“Additional evidence presented since then,” she explained, “including by the January 6 Commission, has only reinforced that the former President played a key role in instigating the riots, resulting in physical violence and desecration of the U.S. Capitol on January 6, 2021.”

-Of course, she adds, Trump is “innocent until proven guilty.”
-But she urges all thoughtful Americans to read the indictment “to understand the very serious allegations being made in this case.”
+Of course, she added, Trump is “innocent until proven guilty.”
+But she urged all thoughtful Americans to read the indictment “to understand the very serious allegations being made in this case.”

 “IF YOU GO AFTER ME, I’M COMING AFTER YOU!”